 - Ensure that the patient understands the contents of the Patient Information Booklet and obtain consent.
 A sample consent form that includes the lot number is on the last page of the Patient Information Booklet.

-- Complete the pelvic examination, speculum placement, tenaculum placement, and sounding of the uterus before opening the Liletta packaging.
+- Complete the pelvic examination, speculum placement, tenaculum placement, and sounding of the uterus before opening the Liletta pouch.

-- Do not open the packaging to insert Liletta if:
+- Do not open the pouch to insert Liletta if:

 Planning for Insertion

 - Ensure all needed items for Liletta insertion are readily available: